The PDPT program is an entry-level professional doctoral program designed to prepare students to practice as physical therapists.

 The NSU PT department maintains relationships with a variety of clinical partners to provide quality clinical placements all over the US and internationally.
 Students are matched to clinical sites that will provide them with the opportunity to treat patients in a supervised setting and practice decision making and physical skills vital to preparing them for entry-level practice.
 Placements are made based on multiple factors including, but not limited to, geographical preference, academic performance, specialty rotations, and future career goals.

 Integrated Clinical Education, or ICE, are clinical experiences infused into the didactic curriculum.
 In the NSU program, these experiences are aligned with courses and learning objectives within the curriculum.
 The goal of ICE is to reinforce knowledge and skills being learned in the classroom setting.
 Most of the ICE are single-day clinical experiences scheduled throughout each semester, beginning in the second semester.
 ICE is not the same as clinical observation.
 The majority of our ICE offers hands-on experience and all experiences are supervised by qualified, licensed physical therapists.

 Some experiences occur in our NSU physical therapy clinic, which is a faculty-led practice on NSUs Fort Lauderdale campus.
-Others take place at hospitals, skilled nursing facilities, pediatric facilities, outpatient facilities, and other NSU clinics.
+Others take place at hospitals, pediatric facilities, and non-NSU based outpatient facilities.